BlasterAlex/break-the-code/README.md

 # Break the Code Helper

-This program is an interactive helper for the 2-player version of the game [Break the Code](https://boardgamegeek.com/boardgame/227466/break-code) that can be played online on [Board Game Arena](https://boardgamearena.com/gamepanel?game=breakthecode).
+This program is an interactive helper for the game [Break the Code](https://boardgamegeek.com/boardgame/227466/break-code) that can be played online on [Board Game Arena](https://boardgamearena.com/gamepanel?game=breakthecode).

 ## Features